Five Voting Members Appointed by the Governor:

 Previously the Executive Director of the Kansas Center for Economic Growth, Annie joined KAC as President and CEO in June 2016.
 Before leading the team at KCEG, Annie worked as a research analyst with the University of Kansas coordinating and assisting with evaluation of early childhood and federally funded programs targeting low-income students.
 A Kansas native, Annie earned a bachelor’s degree from the University of Kansas and has a master’s degree from the University of Chicago.
 She currently serves as a member of the Kansas Children’s Cabinet and is an advocacy fellow for the Sunflower Foundation.

-Secretary of Kansas Department of Health and Environment (Ms. Rachel Sisson, KDHE Designee)
+Acting Secretary, Kansas Department of Health &Environment (Ms. Rachel Sisson, KDHE Designee)

 Dr. Blake Flanders

-President & CEO, Kansas Board of Regents (Dr. Karla Wiscombe, KBOR Designee)
+President & CEO, Kansas Board of Regents (Dr. Max Fridell, KBOR Designee)

 Dr. Randy Watson

-Commissioner of Education (Ms. Colleen Riley, KSDE Designee)
+Commissioner of Education (Ms. Amanda Petersen, KSDE Designee)

 Hon.
 Lee A. Johnson